-When the Philippines became an independent nation, Filipinos who had become naturalized U.S. citizens under the U.S. Constitution were able to keep their U.S. citizenship.
+When the Philippines became a sovereign independent nation, Filipinos who had become naturalized U.S. citizens under the U.S. Constitution were able to keep their U.S. citizenship.
 Filipino U.S. nationals, however, who had achieved their status only through a statute and related court cases, lost their status as U.S. nationals.

 What do the experts say?

 Congress can rescind statutory U.S. citizenship for people born in Puerto Rico, just as it did for U.S. nationals in the Philippines in 1946.
 All that it takes is Congress passing a new statute.

 This reality has been recognized by legal authorities many times over the years.